Anton Mauve: Life and work

 Anton Mauve was born on 18 September 1838 in Zaandam, a town in the Dutch province of North Holland.
 A year after his birth, his father Willem Carel Mauve, a Mennonite chaplain, was sent to Haarlem, the capital city of the province where Mauve grew up.

 He was apprenticed to the painter Pieter Frederik van Os followed by Wouter Verschuur.
 In his further development he worked with Paul Gabriël, painting from nature, and they regularly stayed and worked together at Oosterbeek, the 'Dutch Barbizon'.
 He was a friend of renowned Dutch landscape painters Jozef Israëls and Willem Maris and, encouraged by their example, he abandoned his early highly finished manner for a freer, looser method of painting, and the brilliant palette of his youthful work for a tender lyric harmony which is generally restricted to delicate greys, greens, and light blue.

 Most of Mauve's work depicts people and animals in outdoor settings.
 In his Morning Ride in the Rijksmuseum, for example, fashionable equestrians at the seacoast are seen riding away from the viewer.
 An unconventional detail, horse droppings in the foreground, attests his commitment to realism.

 In 1872, Mauve settled in The Hague where he became a leading member of the Hague School of painters and one of the founders of the Hollandsche Teekenmaatschappij in 1876, as well as playing a leading role in the development of the Pulchri Studio, The Hague's most influential art society at the time.
 In November 1874 he married Ariëtte (Jet) Carbentus (1856–1894), and together they had a son, Anton (1876–1962), who also became a painter.

+Around 1900, Mauve's work was highly admired internationally, particularly in the United States.
+During the American Gilded Age, paintings of the Hague School were actively collected by wealthy American collectors and industrialists.
+Through art dealers such as M. Knoedler & Co., works by Anton Mauve entered important American collections and museums, including The Timber Truck, now in the Carnegie Museum of Art in Pittsburgh.

 In the last two years of his life, Mauve settled in the village of Laren in the region surrounding Hilversum called the Gooi area.
 The group of painters who settled there, including Jozef Israëls and Albert Neuhuys, came to be known collectively as the Larense School and the region around the Gooi was dubbed 'Mauve land' as far afield as the United States.
 Mauve influenced many other painters one of whom was the Scottish painter, Robert McGregor (1847–1922).

 Mauve died suddenly in Arnhem on 5 February 1888.